 Police officers shouldn’t be breaking down any citizen’s door at 3 a.m. armed with AR-15s and flash bang grenades in search of a small amount of drugs, while an MRAP idles in the driveway.
 The anti-militarists, however, are in the minority right now.
 And until that changes, violent paramilitary police raids will continue to break down the doors of nearly 1,000 American households a week: Matthew Harwood / Senior writer/editor at the American Civil Liberties Union

-Posted by Allen L Roland on 7:56 pm, With 0 Reads, Filed under Politics.
+Posted by Allen L Roland, PhD on August 15, 2014, With 4193 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.